Skip to main content

 Family Farewell

-Following Convocation, we encourage families to spend some quality time with their Billiken grabbing a quick meal, running last-minute errands or exchanging well wishes and hugs.
-The Fall Welcome schedule ramps up after lunchtime; your student will be busy making new friends and learning what it means to Be a Billiken!
+Following Convocation, we encourage families to spend some quality time with their Billikens - grabbing a quick meal, running last-minute errands, or exchanging well wishes and hugs.
+The Fall Welcome schedule ramps up after lunchtime and your student will be busy making new friends and learning what it means to Be a Billiken.

 Life on Campus: Part One

-Join your Oriflamme leader for your first small group dialogue where you will review the full Fall Welcome calendar of activities, learn what it means to be a SLU student, and share your hopes, fears and dreams about what to expect in the next few weeks.
+Fall Welcome officially begins now!
+Join your Oriflamme leader for your first small-group dialogue where you will review the full calendar of activities, learn what it means to be a SLU-dent, and share your hopes, fears and dreams about what to expect in the next few weeks.
 Consider these folks your personal peer group throughout Fall Welcome and beyond.

 Spirit Competition Prep Begins